liflab/labpal-site/FantasticWindmill/content/manual/quick-tutorial.md

 - Create, process and manage [tables](tables.html)
 - Document your lab for an external user by [adding metadata](metadata.html) to your experiments and their parameters
 - Create [more complex experiments](experiments.html) that can generate auxiliary files, update a progress indicator, produce error messages, etc.
+- Learn about [provenance](provenance.html) and traceability for your data

 <!-- :wrap=soft:mode=markdown: -->